sagehawk/sagehawk/README.md

 # 👋 Hi, I’m Sajjad Haq

-### Software Developer | Computer Science Graduate
+### IT Support Specialist | Computer Science Graduate | Technical Troubleshooting

-I’m a **Computer Science graduate** with a focus on full-stack development, database logic, and system integration.
+I’m a **Computer Science graduate** with a strong foundation in technical support, system diagnostics, and hardware/software troubleshooting.

-My passion lies in **building and optimizing systems**.
-I love the challenge of digging into a complex codebase to diagnose logic errors, structuring efficient databases, and ensuring applications run smoothly in production.
+My passion lies in **solving technical problems**.
+I combine the deep technical literacy of a developer with a practical, hands-on approach to IT infrastructure.
+Whether it's diagnosing network connectivity issues, automating workflows, or troubleshooting software errors, I enjoy ensuring systems run smoothly for users.

-I am currently expanding my expertise in **C# and the .NET framework** to complement my strong background in SQL and JavaScript ecosystem development.
+I am currently pursuing the **CompTIA A+ certification** to validate my skills in enterprise IT support and administration.

 <p>
   <a href="https://sajjadhaq.com"> <img src="https://img.shields.io/badge/Portfolio-My_Portfolio-252525?style=for-the-badge&logo=vultr&logoColor=white" alt="Portfolio">